 IHME’s Health Financing research tracks these different financial streams to estimate DAH from 1990 to the current year, along with disease-specific spending and future spending projections to assess the potential for gains in health service coverage and improved health outcomes.
 We also examine how public resources for domestic health spending relate to incoming development assistance from external sources, track out-of-pocket and prepaid private expenditures on health, and research the composition of resources that are relevant to policymaking.
 We examine whether the distribution of global health resources reflects current global health priorities by classifying resources according to their disease focus, the health system function that they attempt to strengthen, the type of input, and the target population.
 These results can be viewed using our Financing Global Health data visualization.

 Explore patterns of global health financing flows from 1990 to 2050 in an updated tool.
 View trends in global health spending with interactive bar charts, maps, and line graphs.
-For the first time, see malaria spending estimates for endemic countries from 2000 to 2016, as well as estimates of China’s DAH disbursements.
+For the first time, see tuberculosis spending estimates for low- and middle-income countries from 2000 to 2017.